just-the-docs/just-the-docs-tests/index.md

 To use Jekyll 4 _locally_, you can simply replace `~> 3.9` by `~> 4.2`
 in your `Gemfile`.
-Just the Docs aims to produce the same results when using Jekyll version 3.9.3 and version 4.2.2.
+Just the Docs aims to produce the same results when using Jekyll version 3.9.2 and 4.2.2.
 Jekyll 4 is considerably faster than Jekyll 3.

-Unfortunately, to use Jekyll 4 for building your website _on GitHub Pages_ is not quite so straightforward: you need to specify it using GitHub Actions.
+Unfortunately, to use Jekyll 4 for building your website _on GitHub Pages_ is not quite so straightforward: you need to specify it using GitHub Actions.[^gh-actions]

+[^gh-actions]:
+    GitHub has recently introduced simple workflows for [GitHub Actions] to build websites on GitHub Pages with Jekyll 4.

 ## Reporting issues